cynddl/Discreet.jl/README.md

 Discreet is a small opinionated toolbox to estimate entropy and mutual information from discrete samples.
 It contains methods to adjust results and correct over- or under-estimations.

-The code here should work on Julia 0.6.
-It has minimal unit tests and has received little testing in the wild.g

 ## Estimating entropy

 Discreet uses StatsBase's FrequencyWeights and ProbabilityWeights types.